rogiervd/flipsta/doc/index.rst

 Also, it cleverly hides the acronym for "finite-state automaton" in plain view:
 **F**\ lip\ **s**\ t\ **a**.

+.. rubric:: License

+The Flipsta library is licensed under the GNU General Public License v2 (or higher).

 .. rubric:: Acknowledgements

 Development of this library was funded by